henzk/ape/README.rst

     ``ape`` is a make/rake/ant/fab-like system with support for FOSD.

-STATUS: **incomplete** - will be released bit by bit after removing internal stuff

 ``ape`` is short for "A Productive Environment".
 It provides a way to organize tasks in feature modules.
 Feature modules can introduce new tasks and refine tasks that have been introduced by other features.

-Tasks are defined as simple python functions. ``ape`` makes these task functions available from the command line and provides usage information by extracting the functions` docstrings.
+Tasks are defined as simple python functions. ``ape`` makes these task functions available from the command line and provides usage information by extracting the functions' docstrings.

+``ape`` can be used to manage software product lines(SPL).
+SPLs are placed in containers that contain their features and products.

 Documentation: http://ape.readthedocs.org/